-Moving to Panama can be an exciting adventure but requires careful planning, especially regarding healthcare.
+Moving to Panama can be an exciting adventure, but it requires careful planning, particularly when it comes to healthcare.
 If you are considering relocating to Panama, it’s essential to think about how you will manage your medical needs.

 Keeping your Medicare coverage when you move overseas offers several significant advantages that can help ensure your health and well-being in your new home.